Social Forces Front

-The Social Forces Front (Front des Forces Sociales, FFS) is a Sankarist political party in Burkina Faso.
+The Social Forces Front (Front des Forces Sociales, FFS) was a Sankarist political party in Burkina Faso.

 FFS candidate Norbert Tiendrébéogo ran in the 13 November 2005 presidential election, placing 7th out of 13 candidates with 1.61% of the vote.

 At the 2007 parliamentary elections it took part as part of the Union des Parties Sankaristes, UPS.
 Tiendrébéogo was elected to the National Assembly as a second candidate of UPS.

+On 29 January 2026, all parties, including this one, were dissolved through decree by the junta government in Burkina Faso.